oblinger/dvc-dat/docs/overview.md

 ## OVERVIEW

 ML-DAT provides a simple way to manage data for machine learning projects.
 It has one key class and four key functions:

-1. **Dat class** -- named, DVC-version, folder with associated meta data and action-code bindings.
+1. **Dat class** -- A named, DVC-version, folder with associated metadata and python action bindings.

 2. **do function** -- maps source-code structures and function into a space of dotted.name.strings for easy reference within text configuration files.

-3. **from_isdatance function** -- builds a pandas DataFrame by applying a set of metrics (python code-bindings) over a set of Dats.
+3. **from_dat function** -- builds a pandas DataFrame by applying a set of metrics (python code-bindings) over a set of Dats.

 4. **to_excel function** -- slices and formats a pandas DataFrame into a collection